Wide plank European oak flooring running through a modern open plan kitchen, dining and living interior in a New Zealand home

 Is engineered timber suitable for commercial fit-out?

-Yes, and for most NZ commercial projects it’s the only structurally viable specification.
-Slab subfloors, NZBC acoustic compliance for apartments, FSC Chain of Custody requirements for Green Star projects, and MasterSpec-compatible documentation are all standard for engineered systems.
-Vienna Woods is FSC-certified and MasterSpec-listed; our commercial timber flooring page covers the documentation in detail.
+Yes, and for most NZ commercial projects it is the practical specification.
+Slab subfloors, apartment acoustic targets and MasterSpec-compatible documentation all point the same way.
+On acoustics, note that no floor carries a rating on its own: between apartments NZBC clause G6 sets the target and a timber floor goes in as an Alternative Solution designed by an acoustic engineer.
+Vienna Woods supplies ranges made by FSC-certified mills and is MasterSpec-listed; our commercial timber flooring page covers the documentation in detail.
 The CAB Residences project (700 m²+ of engineered European oak across an Auckland CBD apartment redevelopment) is a representative example.

 Is solid timber flooring better for resale value?